OtakuStanYoutube/LinkedList/miko/README.md

 # Linked List
-The one stop solution to managing all your social media links on a single platform.
+The one stop solution to managing all your social media influence on a single platform.

 ## 📃 About The Folder